Prag8855/aab/content/guides/german-health-insurance.md

 To choose health insurance...

 1. **Understand [your options](#your-options)**
-    Use my recommendation tool or keep reading this guide.
+    Use my [recommendation tool](#your-options) or keep reading this guide.
 There are two insurance systems and hundreds of options.
 The best option depends on your situation.
 2. **[Ask an expert](#insurance-brokers) to help you choose**{% include '_blocks/recommended.html' %}
     Don't choose insurance yourself; it can be an expensive mistake.
 Get free help from a health insurance broker.

 ## Your options

+{% include '_blocks/healthInsuranceCalculator.html' %}

 ### Health insurance for employees